 I remember when my brother and his son used to come every year for a visit.
 My brother was not a Christian, not a believer.
 One year, my nephew climbed up in his daddy’s lap, and I was in the other room, and I heard my nephew ask my brother, “Who’s Jesus?”
 That is the condition of many people in this nation and this world.

-Get my All Is Calm Christmas Workshop and upgrade to get this 8-Weeks to A Calm, Christ-Centered Christmas Planner/Calendar Printables:
+Get my All Is Calm Christmas Bundle to upgrade to get all the bonuses, including this 8-Weeks to A Calm, Christ-Centered Christmas Planner/Calendar of Printables:

 8-Week Printables for a Calm Christ-Centered Christmas| Your Home For God